 - The alternative calculation method is applied if any of the robustness requirements are unfulfilled.
 In this case, SWESTR is based on the day’s transaction dataset plus historic data from the two previous banking days.

 - In the event of technical problems making the current day’s transactions unavailable, SWESTR will be calculated using historical data from the two previous banking days alone.

-During the test period, SWESTR will be published at 11.00 (CET).
+SWESTR is published at 09.00 (CET).
 The publication of SWESTR, expressed to the third decimal place, also includes the following information (before trimming):